MatousAc/julipp/README.md

 - [x] print(...) # prints it's input as a string to the console, takes up to 255 arguments
 - [x] println(...) # println gives a new line after it prints, takes up to 255 arguments
 - [x] readline() # this is meant to be CLI input. it takes a line of user input and returns it as a string (including the newline)
-- [x] parsenum(string) # returns a number if the string can be parsed. otherwise throws error
+- [x] parsenum(string) # returns a number if the string can be parsed. otherwise throws error. can be used in conjunction w/ readline to receive numerical input
 - [x] Nothing() # returns a value of *nothing* (special type).
 - [x] exit() # exits program